fredefox/par-tut/README.md

 > s = '' : '' : '' : ... : _
 ```

-We see that when we first try to `sprint` `s` no reading has actually
+We see that when we first try to `sprint` `s` that no reading has
-taken place.
-When we force it to WHNF it suddenly contains, not only
+actually taken place.
+When we force it to WHNF it suddenly contains not
-it's first argument but a decent chunk of null-characters.
+only the first element of the list, but a decent chunk of
+null-characters.

 `seq` does not give guarantees as to which operand will be evaluated
 first.
 For that reason it has a close cousin named `pseq` defined in the